jdauphant/developers-documentation/_database_api/index.md

 # Database API

 --- row ---
-The Scalingo V1 Database API is a publicly available interface allowing developers to control Scalingo's database as a service platform and The interface is stable and currently used by the Scalingo database dashboard (an Ember.js app).
+The Scalingo v1 Database API is a publicly available interface allowing developers to control Scalingo's database as a service platform and the interface is stable and currently used by the Scalingo database dashboard (an Ember.js app).
 However, changes are occasionally made to improve performance and enhance features.
 See the changelog for more details.